Council Functions & Responsibilities

 - Present annually to the Budget Advisory Committee institutional priorities and the ranked lists of augmentation requests developed through prioritization of the Vice Presidents’ area goals and resource requests.

 - Present annually to the Board of Trustees the institutional priorities and publish institutional priorities college-wide on the CPC website.

-- At the beginning of the academic year, each vice-president on the council shall be paired with a member of the Academic Senate Executive Committee and Classified Senate Executive Committee to work on VP Plans and matters or projects selected by the overall planning body.
+- At the beginning of the fall semester, each vice-president on the council shall be paired with a member of the Academic Senate Executive Committee and Classified Senate Executive Committee to work on matters or projects selected by the overall planning body.
 These teams will be charged with working together to recommend the composition and charge of a task force or the way to approach a specific issue and would then bring their recommendations back to the main body.

-- Establish charges and memberships for college planning committees
+- Establish charges and memberships for college planning council’s committees.

 - Establish task forces to address specific college projects and needs, including the determination of written charges and general composition of the task forces and determine when appropriate, if a task force should be recommended as a standing committee.

 - Monitor and review the work of task forces through status reports from the task force leaders.